Waigani Express Salvage

 Runing time 48 minutes.

-Available in PAL and NTSC format.
+Available in PAL format only.

 Produced, directed and photographed by Lynton Diggle for Salvage Pacific and Marine Pacific PNG Ltd. in association with TVNZ 1982.